 These features can be selected in any combination.
-While APU, PPM, and 1WS maintain their state, SPU returns to its inactive state as soon as the strong pullup has ended.
+They apply equally to all 1-Wire channels.
+While APU, PPM and 1WS maintain their state, SPU returns to its inactive state as soon as the strong pullup has ended.

 Configuration Register Bit Assignment